- Child care resource and referral agencies (CCR&Rs)

 - State and local early care and education systems

 Have a successful story to share?
-Email us a brief, 200 words or less, summary of your agency’s outstanding family engagement program and it might be featured in one of our upcoming Family and Community Engagement: Promising Practices Spotlights.
+Send us summary of your agency’s outstanding family engagement program and it might be featured in one of our upcoming Family and Community Engagement: Promising Practices Spotlights.

 Our first spotlight is developed in partnership with Supporting Families Together Association, a statewide child care resource and referral agency in Wisconsin.
 This story begins in 2008, with Romilia Schlueter—a respected leader in the Dane County, Wisconsin Latina/o community, with decades of experience in the family support and early childhood fields.
 The center had a long list of Spanish-speaking families waiting to be accepted into their early childhood home visitation program.
 Seeing an opportunity to help meet that need, Romilia came up with the idea of delivering early childhood information to families and caregivers via a weekly Spanish-language radio program.
 Read the full story below.